 • • • •

 But, of course, first he had to make himself immortal, or where’s the fun in that?
-And afterwards, he would be able to stir things up enough that any new wizarding child that is discovered will be summarily destroyed.
+And afterwards, he would be able to stir things up enough that any new magical child that is discovered will be summarily destroyed.
 While he carries on, the “good work”, immortal and untouchable.
 Whittling away at the Muggle masses at his leisure.
 All the world will walk in terror of his name.

 In short, he intended to set himself up — not as the classic Evil Overlord — but as the universal bogyman.